 Second, benthic surveys provided site-level estimates of benthic composition.
 We estimated structural complexity and the site-level cover for four major habitat-forming groups (live hard coral, macroalgae, available substrate, and rubble) by averaging across replicates at each site.
 Available substrate was the total cover of rock, bare substrate, and turf algae, and represents the area of substrate available for EAM growth.
 To understand the range of benthic habitat types across the dataset, we categorised reefs according to their benthic regime, using a correlation-based PCA and K-means clustering (Jouffray et al. 2015).
 The optimal number of clusters was found using an elbow method with k = 2-15 range, and then applied to the K-means clustering.
 For reefs in Seychelles which were surveyed in multiple years, we estimated regimes at each site by averaging cover values over time.

-Third, we estimated the biomass of each functional group (kg ha-1) and a large fish indicator (LFI) as a measure of size structure.
+Third, we estimated the biomass of each functional group (kg ha-1) and a large fish indicator (LFI) as a measure of size structure (Robinson et al. 2017).
 We defined large fish separately for each group as the length at the 75% quantile of the size distribution in the full dataset, such that the LFI was the relative abundance of fish greater than 15 cm for croppers and 30 cm for scrapers.
 Biomass and the LFI were estimated for each replicate and then averaged for each reef.

 Statistical modelling